evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ## Performance

-The VOYAH FREE has a maximum power of 360KW (489hp).
-The total torque is 720nm.
+The VOYAH FREE has a maximum power of 360 KW (489 hp/483 bhp).
+The total torque is 720 nm (531 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,4 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging